 These are excellent for improving soil structure when used in relatively large quantities, but their nutrient value is relatively low and vary variable, depending on the type of manure and the animal’s diet.

 Manure has been compressed into pellets and dried so that, as the pellets break down, the nutrients release gently over a long period.
 Yates Dynamic Lifter Soil Improver & Plant Fertiliser is a good example.

-Blood and Bone – This is the original ‘slow release’ fertiliser.
-It is made from the waste products of abattoirs and provides a very gentle, long-term feeding.
-It does not contain potassium.
+These are made from the waste products of fisheries and abattoirs and provide a very gentle, long-term feeding.

 Although seaweed does contains some nutrients, most seaweed benefits are to the soil and plant health.

 A leguminous plant, such as peas, is grown (because it can trap atmospheric nitrogen) and dug into the soil after flowering.
 The use of green manure crops is limited by the space available.